 This and other works in the collection were inspired by Trayte’s recent 2000-mile road trip through the Western United States.
 With a keen perception and eye for the obscure, the artist finds the surreal in our everyday surroundings and within the fabric of daily life.
 Realized while in isolation amidst the current pandemic, he recalls hazy visions of sedimentary rock formations, Joshua trees, lichens, silver cholla cacti and prickly pear fruits to inform this new body of work.
 We are excited to be featuring more whimsical works from MelonMelonTangerine in the coming weeks!

 One of my favorite sure signs of Spring in NYC is the presence, however fleeting, of Pink Trees!
 The tree pictured here is not even the most beautiful Pink Tree I have seen, but it is the one closest to my home.
-I am glad I snapped this photo of it before the rain we had the other night took all the pinkness off.
+I am glad I snapped this photo of it before the rain we had the other night, which took off all the pinkness.